Proboscis Monkeys, Borneo

 The Rainforest Discovery Centre (RDC) is about 20km away from Sandakan and just a short distance from the Sepilok Centre.
 It is set in 4,300 hectares and is managed by the Sabah Forestry Department.

 The Rainforest Centre is primarily an environmental education centre, where you can learn about the jungle habitat and wildlife.
 It offers a number of jungle trails, which are marked with signboards.
-It also has a 347m canopy walk with 2 observation towers, where you can observe more wildlife and tropical flora.
+It also has a 347m canopy walk with two observation towers, where you can observe more wildlife and tropical flora.
 The Rainforest Centre also offers night hikes.

 Days 3-4: Jungle Safari, River Kinabatangan

 We booked a 3-day 2-night safari adventure at the Nature Lodge Kinabatangan in Kampung Bilit.
-Our package included transfers, accommodation, food and activities.
-Quite honestly, it was the most amazing experience ever.
+Our package included transport, accommodation, food and activities.
+As transfers were included, a minibus collected us from the Sepilok Forest Resort and drove us to the Nature Lodge.

-Over the course of 3 days, we did 4 river cruises, 2 night walks and a guided jungle walk.
 The Nature Lodge is set in lush forest on the banks of the River Kinabatangan, so is perfect for seeing the wildlife in its natural environment.
+Over the course of 3 days, we did 4 river cruises, 2 night walks, and a guided jungle walk.

 Overall, we saw orangutans, proboscis monkeys, macaques, an elephant, crocodiles and plenty of beautiful birds.
+It’s an unforgettable wildlife experience and a brilliant thing to do with nature-loving kids in Borneo.

 Click here to book the Nature Lodge in Kinabatangan.